jberkel/sms-backup-plus/README.md

 Settings").
 You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip the restore of already existing messages.

+### Call log support (backup only)

+SMS Backup+ can also backup your call logs.
+It stores all calls using a separate label (defaults to `Calllog`, but can be changed in Advanced Settings).
+The body of the message contains the number and the duration of the call in seconds.
+0 seconds here means missed call.

 ##Screenshots

 ![SMS Backup+ screenshot][shot1] ![Gmail screenshot][shot2]

 ## FAQ